piranhaCZ/books/README.md

-# How to run project at Docker
+# How to run project on Docker

 1) Install Docker (on Windows with linux daemon)